Discover Answers to Payment Gateway Questions

 An e-commerce merchant’s payment gateway is a crucial component to accepting credit card payments online.
 When you set up an online store, a customer’s payment has to pass through your checkout page, through the digital payment gateway for processing, and finally into your merchant account.
 It is something that all online merchants need in order to process orders through their website.

 However, the very concept of a payment gateway can become confusing to some.
 Instabill links e-commerce merchants to the best acquiring banking option, which in turn, provides the payment gateway.
 We’ve prepared this list of frequently asked payment gateway questions we receive and provided answers to help merchants understand.

 The internet payment gateway automates the transactions between the customer and the merchant.
 The payment gateway performs various tasks for the transaction process.
 Some of them are given below:

-- Encryption – once a customer places an order through a website, the browser encrypts that information through a secure server encryption.
+- Encryption –Once a customer places an order through a website, the browser encrypts that information through a secure server encryption (Note the website’s prefix ‘https’).

 - Payment Server –The information sent back by the merchant is sent to a relevant bank which acquires that information and then sends back the transaction information for authorization to the card issuing bank.

-- Authorization – that bank then sends back an authorization request, either acceptance or denial, to the payment gateway.
+- Authorization –The bank then sends back an authorization request, either acceptance or denial, to the payment gateway.

 - Confirmation –The internet payment gateway then sends back the relevant information to the website and the customer respectively.